-There are several drug candidates in the various platforms: two candidates in NeuroRestore and two candidates in Alzstatin.
+There are several drug candidates in the various platforms: two in NeuroRestore and two in Alzstatin.
 There are also two projects in the Painless platform.
 A diversified portfolio of drug candidates paves the way for other indications, such as cognitive disorders associated with Alzheimer's, traumatic brain injury, sleep apnea and Parkinson's disease, as well as for severe pain in conditions such as neuropathy and osteoarthritis.

 - The NeuroRestore platform is developing a new generation of symptomatic drugs for the treatment of cognitive disorders, such as Alzheimer's disease.
-The biological mechanism also enables targetting other potential indications, including depression and cognitive dysfunction in Parkinson's disease, traumatic brain injury and sleep disorders. - Innovative disease-modifying and preventive drugs for Alzheimer's disease are under development within the Alzstatin platform. - The Painless platform includes two non-opioid projects: TrkA-NAM and ACD440, which both focus on severe pain conditions. - The clinical drug candidate ACD440 was in-licensed in January 2020 and is being developed for the treatment of neuropathic pain, a field with great unmet medical need.
+The biological mechanism also enables targetting other potential indications, including depression and cognitive dysfunction in Parkinson's disease, traumatic brain injury and sleep disorders. - Innovative disease-modifying and preventive drugs for Alzheimer's disease are under development within the Alzstatin platform. - The Painless platform includes two non-opioid projects: TrkA-NAM and ACD440, which both focus on severe pain conditions. - The drug candidate ACD440 was in-licensed in January 2020 and affects a specific biological mechanism; for which the discovery of this mechanism was awarded the 2021 Nobel Prize in Physiology or Medicine.
+The compound is being developed for the treatment of neuropathic pain, a field with great unmet medical need.
 The project is currently in the clinical development phase. - The TrkA-NAM project is aimed at treating severe pain caused by disorders such as osteoarthritis, which today lacks sufficiently effective treatment.
 The project is currently in the research phase.